-Maintaining a robust and sensible framework of corporate governance for the effective and prudent management of the Corporation has always been a top corporate priority.
-In order to ensure that the Corporation's corporate governance practices are commensurate with the best standards, the Board reviews the Code provisions from time to time to take on board relevant developments in corporate governance practices.
-In October 2011, the Hong Kong Stock Exchange announced various amendments to the Listing Rules containing enhancements to corporate governance practices for listed companies.
-As a public, but non-listed, limited company, the Corporation is not required to comply with the Listing Rules.
-Nevertheless, the Listing Rules amendments provide useful guidance on corporate governance enhancements, and the Corporation intends to review the Code in 2012 to consider changes, as appropriate, to bolster its corporate governance practice.
+Maintaining a robust and sensible framework of corporate governance for the effective and prudent management of the Corporation is always a top corporate priority.
+To ensure that the Corporation's corporate governance practices commensurate with the best standards, the Corporation will review the Code from time to time and will take on board any relevant development in the corporate governance practices.